 The amount of rent you pay should not go up more than once per year, unless by mutual agreement, and you should always be given at least four weeks’ written notice.
 You may also have to pay service charges for the maintenance of communal areas.

 If you think your rent has been increased unfairly, you may be able to appeal to the Rent Assessment Committee (RAC).
 You must apply for an appeal before the date that your rent is due to go up.
 An adviser can tell you if it is worth appealing and may be able to help you put your case to the RAC.

 Your rent should always be your top financial priority – even if you have other debts – because you could lose your home if you get into rent arrears.
 Make sure you tell your housing association immediately if you are having difficulty with either rent or service charges, because it should give you help and information about benefits that you could be eligible for.
-If you are claiming benefits or are on a low income, you may be eligible for Housing Benefit to help you pay the rent.
+If you are claiming benefits or are on a low income, you may be eligible for Housing Benefit or Universal Credit housing costs to help you pay the rent.

 Who is responsible for repairs?

 The housing association should give you information about what repairs you are responsible for, which usually includes internal decoration and putting right any damage you cause.

 The housing association is usually responsible for most other repairs, including any problems with the roof, guttering, windows, doors and brickwork.
 They also have to ensure that the plumbing, gas and electricity are working safely.
 If your home needs repairs, report the problem to the housing association immediately.

 If the housing association plans to do major work, it should consult you before the work begins.
 If you have to move out while the work is done, the housing association will probably have to rehouse you (temporarily or permanently), and you may be entitled to claim compensation.